Dark Shadows Play

 Willie waited at his master's feet, wanting only to know his master's pleasure.
 He knew the fierceness that was begun above him, and both craved and feared it.
 That his master received his worship without speaking or moving, without appearing to consider his presence more than anything else in the room, was uniquely pleasurable to Willie.
 To be loved was to be as fully familiar as a possession and an object.
 To be loved was for his beloved to have and expect full access to every part of him, and full direction of his actions.
 For Willie, this complete surrender was communicated erotically by kneeling physically to Barnabas.
 Willie's pleasure from prostration and worship was so great that he could often choose when to orgasm, although Barnabas also had this power over him.
 It was also very pleasurable for Barnabas when Willie knelt to him, to be given this demonstration of surrender to his power, though he had never received it from another human.

-He wanted to take Willie now, with no delay, dropping onto him with the mortal force to pin him barely breathing to the floor, opening him with his mouth, sating himself with several long pulls of the rich blood, then in his fantasy, the beating of Willie's heart like approaching drums in his ears, a life waning, stolen, and gone, in his fantasy pulling every quarter of blood out of him, then breaking Willie's back and neck to feel the bones snapping under his great strength and will.
+He wanted to take Willie now, with no delay, dropping onto him with the mortal force to pin him barely breathing to the floor, opening him with his mouth, sating himself with several long pulls of the rich blood, then in his moment of pure fantasy, the beating of Willie's heart working harder, like slowly approaching drums reverberating in his ears, a life waning, stolen, and gone, in his fantasy pulling every quarter of blood from him, until he hung like a wilted flower in his hand.
 Ah, he could have all of this, he could feel always this sure satisfaction so close, mere moments of actions beyond this, his reverie.
 He could think about it, but he would never do these things.
 He would not lose his Willie.

 Barnabas remembered several ways of taking Willie slowly that he favored, and last enjoyed; in his study, in the cellar near and upon his coffin, in Willie's room.
 In other rooms dusty, but with interesting furniture.